For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA filter vacuum cleaners are a must.

-For homes that have people with asthma, newborns or people living with severe dust allergies, excellent HEPA vacuums are crucial.
+For homes that have people with asthma, newborns or people living with severe dust allergies, excellent HEPA filter vacuum cleaners are crucial.

 Almost all vacuums today come with filters, but to make a marked difference, you need to go for vacuums that display centrifugal technology or HEPA filtration.

-One of the best performing HEPA vacuums we came across was the Hoover Allergy vacuum.
+One of the best performing HEPA filter vacuum cleaners we came across was the Hoover Allergy vacuum.

 If you wanted a versatile upright anti-allergy vacuum, you could not go wrong with the Shark Navigator Lift-Away.